 Immune Boosting with Natural Products

-Mushrooms are the cornerstone of any immune enhancement regimen – they have beta-glucans that interact directly with receptors on our immune system cells.
-Here are the best along with some of their many great properties:
+Mushrooms are the cornerstone of any immune enhancement regimen – they have beta-glucans that interact directly with receptors on our immune system cells, as well as direct influence on bone marrow.

 How the mushroom properties are extracted has a big influence on how they effect the immune system.
-If you are looking for immune enhancement then use water-extraction or simply powdered mycelium and fruiting body.
+If you are looking for immune enhancement and modulation then use water-extraction or powdered fermented mycelium and fruiting body.

 Chaga “King Healer” – stimulates NK cells and macrophage production through significant effect on bone marrow.
 (Also has highest level of antioxidants on the planet).
-Chaga stimulates both th1 and th2 cytokines – however in researching its cumulative effect on microvasculature, which is where a concern is here with COVID 19, I find that chaga actually reduces microvasculature inflammation.
+Chaga stimulates both th1 and th2 cytokines – however in researching its cumulative effect on microvasculature, which seems important in Covid 19 (the autopsy reports from China show bleeding and micro clotting in every solid organ) chaga actually reduces microvasculature inflammation/ overall inflammatory response.

 Shiitake – directly increases NK cells by 2x and gamma delta T cells 60% as well as increasing their functionality. https://www.ncbi.nlm.nih.gov/pubmed/25866155